oumoussa98/leeters/content/posts/setup-your-development-environment-properly.md

 ---
-title: "Setup your Development environment properly. "
+title: Setup your shell
 author: Sra9Ziit
 author_link: https://profile.intra.42.fr/users/aeddaoud
-description: In this article i will guide you through how to setup your development environment
+description: "Using the default config you any shell in a nightmare for me, "
 tags:
   - tools
   - tricks
 published: false
 date: 2021-12-03T20:28:42.518Z
 ---
-Having a proper development environment is critical to me, so i decided to share with you how i setup my tools and plugins that saves me a ton of time every day.
+Having a proper shell config is critical to me, so i decided to share with you how i setup my config and plugins that saves me a ton of time every day.

 Since i do every thing in the terminal it is so important to have a beautiful and a smart one.